 My interest in computing began when I was at school but opportunities to utilise that interest were restricted.
 I used some of the first IBM PCs in the UK during my degree as well as the Mainframe computers which were then the norm.
 While working in colleges, I delivered modules in computing to degree level prior to coming to the University of Sunderland, both at college and at another university.
-My interests in computing are diverse and this is useful in my job role as teachers can be asked to deliver a wide range of content to children in school.
+My interests in computing are diverse and this is useful in my job role because teachers can be asked to deliver a wide range of content to children in school.

 Teaching and supervision